npayne4440/VBAChallenge/README.md

 Dim Volume As Double

-Dim StocksOpen As Double
+Dim open As Double

-Dim StocksClose As Double
+Dim close As Double

 Dim lastrow As Double